-Don't fancy heading to the gym?
+Don't fancy heading back to the gym?
 Here's some other activities that will get you moving

-Sometimes the idea of dragging yourself to the gym and hitting the treadmill can fill you with dread.
+Gyms in England are reopening from 12 April, but maybe you haven't been missing them.
+Sometimes the idea of dragging yourself to the gym and hitting the treadmill can fill you with dread, especially if you're not feeling ready to risk enclosed spaces just yet.
 Let's be honest, lying in bed watching Narcos seems far more appealing than lunging across a sticky gym.

 It’s easy to associate fitness with push ups and intense cardio, but it doesn’t have to be that way.
 To get some inspiration, we asked The Student Room’s community what fun gym-alternatives they enjoy.